ReDI-School/intro-java/lesson4/decision.md

 2. Get the height of the next person and compare this height with the height of the person, who is the tallest right now.
 3. If the new value is bigger than the old value, the old value has to be replaced by the height of the new person.

-In Java this sequence will look like this:
+In Java this sequence looks like this:

 ```java
 public class TallestPerson {